PostgREST/postgrest-docs/docs/api.rst

 Embedding Views containing Joins
 --------------------------------

-The same embedding rules applies to views with joined tables, that is, the column of any table participating in the join with a **foreign key** definition must be present in the view.
+On views that contain joins, PostgREST will infer the joined tables' foreign keys based on the source of the columns defined for the view.

 For instance, let's create a view called ``film_competition_view`` that will join three tables: